Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 #### (Advanced) customizing plugin code

-If you can't find any meaningful information from documentation, you can check out the code of the plugin.
-A vim package manager downloads plugin files into your machine so it's easy to explore the files.
+If you can't find any meaningful information from the documentation, you can check out the plugin's code.
+A vim package manager downloads plugin files into your machine, so it's easy to explore the files.

-I do this often so I have a mapping to find installed plugin files quickly with `fzf`.
+I have a mapping to find installed plugin files quickly with `fzf` since I do it often.

 ```vim
 nnoremap <leader>fpl :FZF ~/.vim/plugged<CR>